 - engaging in a smallholder project coordinated by GAR (Golden Agri Resources), SPKS (Indonesian Palm Smallholders Union), and WRI (World Resources Institute).

 Labor rights and migrant workers

 Neste is committed to the human rights principles of the United Nations' Declaration of Human Rights and the International Labor Organization (ILO) in all its business operations.
-We are involved in the United Nations' Global Compact sustainability initiative, and take an unambiguous stand on harassment, discrimination, child labor, forced labor, and any exploitation.
+We are involved in the United Nations' Global Compact sustainability initiative, and take an unambiguous stand on harrassment, discrimination, child labor, forced labor, and any exploitation.
 We require the same from all our partners.
-We have defined our stand in our Human Rights Commitment and Human Rights Principle, which we are currently developing further.
+We published Neste Human Rights Principles in full in fall 2017.
+They set the standard on how we uphold best practices and ethical business conduct on crucial human rights issues.
+We also updated our Human Rights Commitment that was first published in 2015.
+It is in line with the UN Guiding Principles for Business and Human Rights (UNGP).

 We carry out a due diligence process of all companies before they are selected as suppliers.
 The suppliers' practices related to human rights, such as workers' rights, use of child labor, and forced labor, are also reviewed in the audits.